 GLOW WORM TUNNEL

 Walking through a dark tunnel filled with worms sound nasty but in this tunnel it is rather beautiful.
 There is an easy 1km walk to the tunnel entrance, past an impressive landscape of tall forests, lush tree ferns, narrow gorges and stunning pagoda rock formations.
 Once you’re in the tunnel, switch off your torches, stay silent and see the worms glow in blue and light up the tunnel like fireflies.
 Consider yourself lucky if you spot a Wallaby or a Koala on the way back.
 The tunnel is full or rocks and slippery roads, got to have careful check with every step.

 Find out more about such beautiful places, compare sites and places online at Kenznow Travel Abroad.
+Travel abroad at Australia check out here.
 Find the best way to send money abroad and compare the foreign exchange rates provided by various service providers at Kenznow – India’s first ever marketplace for needs abroad.